 The EDD recently released an updated October UI Trust Fund Forecast summarizing and projecting the status of fund solvency.
-California's fund is currently \$9.7 billion in the red and is forecasted to end 2011 with a deficit of \$10.1 billion and \$10.7 billion by the end of 2012 if nothing is done to legislatively revise the revenue generation model.
+California's fund is currently \$10.2 billion in the red and is forecasted to end 2012 with a deficit of \$10.7 billion if nothing is done to legislatively revise the revenue generation model.
 The deficit is still growing but not as large or as fast as forecasted in May 2011 mainly due to the fact that demand for unemployment benefits is finally starting to level off a bit, and there was an offset caused by the addition of almost \$839 million in incentive funds from the American Recovery and Reinvestment Act.